sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 ### Connectivity

 You can fake the connectivity for the browser.
-By default we use [TSProxy](https://github.com/WPO-Foundation/tsproxy) so you need Python 2.7 to work but you can also set the connectivity engine to [tc](http://lartc.org/manpages/tc.txt) if that works better for you.
+By default we expect an external tool to handle the connectivity, but you can also set the connectivity engine to [tc](http://lartc.org/manpages/tc.txt) or [TSProxy](https://github.com/WPO-Foundation/tsproxy), but you need Python 2.7 for that to work work if either of those works better for you.

 Setting the connectivity to cable: